 There are some similarities between the Australian State and Territory jurisdictions and the legal framework covering the United Kingdom.
 The partition of the Irish Free State in 1922 left four countries with three distinct legal systems; England and Wales, Scotland and Northern Ireland.
 Initially each of these jurisdictions implemented the statutes enacted at the Westminster parliament.
 This situation was complicated by devolution during the late 1990s.
 The Scottish Parliament and Welsh assemblies have responsibility for key areas of the administration of those countries.
 The Northern Ireland Assembly is currently suspended.
 Criminal law in Northern Ireland remains the responsibility of the Secretary of State for Northern Ireland.
 There is a requirement on all three national systems to incorporate European legislation following the UK entry into the European Economic Community in 1973.
-This preamble explains why the following sections distinguish between proposals for Corporate Manslaughter in both the English and Welsh, and the Scots legal systems.
+This preamble explains why the following sections distinguish between proposals for Corporate Manslaughter in both the English and the Scots legal systems.

 The need for reform can be illustrated by the complexity of current provision.
 In England and Wales, murder and manslaughter are common law offences.
 There is, therefore, no complete definition of either concept.
 There are differences in the degree of culpability, for instance through provocation or intent.
 For example, involuntary manslaughter occurs if someone kills without intending to cause death or injury, but was blameworthy in some other way.
-However, a recent Law Commission (1996) report argued that such distinctions were a "mess", lacking "clarity and coherence" and were "seriously flawed".
+However, a recent Law Commission report argued that such distinctions were a "mess", lacking "clarity and coherence" and were "seriously flawed" [cite].
 Within the English and Welsh concept of manslaughter, there is the notion of gross negligence.
 This supposes that there was a duty of care owed by the accused to the deceased.
 And that the death of the deceased was caused by the breach of this duty of care.
 And that the breach was so great as to represent a criminal form of gross negligence.

 It is possible for companies to be found guilty of manslaughter under existing legislation.
 However, as with previous Australian and Canadian provisions, it is necessary to identify a 'controlling mind' who is also personally guilty of the crime of manslaughter.
-The only successful prosecutions for corporate manslaughter have involved relatively small companies where it is easier to identify a single, directing mind.
+As mentioned in the introduction, this is referred to as the 'directing mind' principle in English and Welsh law.
+The only successful prosecutions for corporate manslaughter in the UK have been brought in England.
+These involved relatively small companies where it is relatively easier to identify a single, directing mind.
 For example, OLL Ltd was the first company to be convicted of manslaughter.
 This case also resulted in the first company director being given a custodial sentence for their role in the offence.
-It centered on the death of four students in a canoeing accident in Lyme Regis.
+The case involved the death of four students in a canoeing accident in Lyme Regis.

 There were only two directors of the company.
 The jailed director had the primary responsibility for "devising, instituting, enforcing and maintaining the safety policy" (Leckia and Anwar, 2005).